mmore500/signalgp-lite/joss/paper.md

 # Summary

-SignalGP is a genetic programming framework that sets out to simplify and streamline genetic programming development by the use  of an event-driven paradigm where program modules are triggered in response to signals from the environment.
+SignalGP is an imperative genetic programming framework that sets out to simplify and streamline genetic programming development by the use  of an event-driven paradigm where program modules are triggered in response to signals from the environment.

 SignalGP-Lite is a C++ library for event-driven genetic programming.
 Unlike the traditional imperative genetic programming paradigm, where a single chain of execution directly manages every aspect of the program, event-driven genetic programs trigger event handlers (i.e., program modules) in response to signals that are generated internally, externally from other agents, or externally from the environment.
 Event-driven representation outperforms traditional imperative genetic programming on interaction intensive problems where the simulation must handle inputs from the environment or other organisms, as is the case in some genetic programming contexts and many artificial life simulations.

+In this paper, we will present the performance advantages that SignalGP-Lite has over SignalGP when it comes to artificial life applications, as well as some scenarios where the original implementation has the edge.

+The Execution Speed Benchmarking section sets forth the results of profiling both SignalGP and SignalGP-Lite using synthetic benchmarks.
+The Test Problem Benchmarking section compares the solution quality of SignalGP and SignalGP-Lite on real-world genetic programming problems.
+[should i talk about the other sections? they are very short!]

 <!-- add signalgp citation -->